opws/opws-dataset/docs/fields.md

 A space-separated token string of data the reset mechanism responds with (usually via email):

 - username: Your username on the site.
+- firstname: A "first name" set on your profile.
+- lastname: A "last name" set on yuor profile.
 - url: a URL (possibly linked) to the page to reset the password.
 - link: A link (without the URL visible) to reset the password.
 - token: A token that can be typed on a page (may also be part of a link/URL) to bring you to the reset screen.